Gamma has established processes to consider the interests of all of its stakeholders systematically which are set out in detail below.

 Gamma is focused on attracting, retaining and developing the critical skills required to support its strategic ambitions.

-During 2021 a new induction and onboarding platform was launched in the UK businesses.
-This provides a blended learning approach to equip all new starters in the Company with a foundational understanding of the Gamma Group, its products, markets and customers, as well as its way of working, culture and values.
+During 2022 Gamma continued to use the induction and onboarding platform that was introduced in 2021.
+The platform provides a structured five week induction programme for all new joiners to equip them with a foundational understanding of the Gamma Group, its products, markets and customers, as well as its way of working, culture and values.
 The platform supports the additional role-specific onboarding activity that already takes place across the business, including interactive technical product training.
+In addition, regular Welcome days (face to face and virtual) have been run to ensure that new joiners onboard effectively and hear key messages directly from the Gamma Executive.

-Gamma has also introduced LinkedIn Learning within its Technology areas, providing employees with access to over 16,000 expert-led courses, enabling continuous growth and development.
+Learning and Development is further supported by the Gamma Academy and LinkedIn Learning, which provides employees with access to over 16,000 expert-led courses, enabling continuous growth and development.

 Apprenticeships and Technology Graduate Programme

-The Gamma apprenticeship programme has continued during 2021 with 20 apprentices in various functions (2019: 24, 2020: 15).
+The Gamma apprenticeship programme has continued during 2022 with 8 apprentices in various functions.
 Most of Gamma’s apprentices are continuing studies from previous years, in some cases up to degree level, or existing employees continuing their professional development through the apprenticeship model.

-Alongside a newly launched Technology Careers Site, Gamma has been working closely with the Graduate Recruitment Bureau to onboard 10 graduates by September 2022.
+Alongside a newly launched Technology Careers Site, Gamma successfully recruited and onboarded eight graduates into its Technology function in September 2022.
 The aim of the programme is to offer graduates experience of four different areas of technology across a two-year period.
 Gamma guarantees the graduate a permanent position at the end of successfully completing the programme.
+A second cohort of graduates will be recruited to start in September 2023.

 Gender pay gap